WhatsApp for Business: A complete guide to a better customer experience

 Learn how to provide a faster, more engaging customer experience with WhatsApp for Business and the WhatsApp Business API.

 It makes sense that WhatsApp is the most popular messaging app companies use.
 It’s a must-have for companies that understand just how important asynchronous messaging—the ability for participants to stop and re-start a conversation when it’s convenient—will be in the future.

-It makes sense then that WhatsApp is the most popular messaging app used by companies.
-It’s a must-have for companies that understand just how important asynchronous messaging will be in the future.
-(For the uninitiated, asynchronous means that participants can stop and re-start a conversation when it’s convenient, as opposed to live chat.)
-Yet for companies just dipping their toes into the messaging waters, adopting WhatsApp comes with a host of questions.
-In this guide, we’ll help you gain a solid understanding of WhatsApp for Business, the WhatsApp Business API, how to build a WhatsApp chatbot, and finally, how to integrate it with Zendesk.
+For companies just dipping their toes into the messaging waters, adopting WhatsApp comes with a host of questions.
+Our guide will help you understand WhatsApp for Business, the WhatsApp Business API, how to build a WhatsApp chatbot, and finally, how to integrate it with Zendesk.

 - What is WhatsApp for Business?

 - What are the benefits of WhatsApp business?